mtymek/MtMail/doc/Composer Plugins.md

 Embedding Images
 ----------------

-`EmbeddingImages` plugin helps you to include all the image that youe email need.
+`EmbeddingImages` plugin helps you to include all the images that your email need.

 It doesn't require any configuration options - simply enable it in in application config: